 Use Remarketing to Target Existing B2B Customers

-You may already know that it costs more to acquire new customers compared to keeping them.
+You may already know it costs more to acquire new customers compared to keeping them.
 In fact, customer acquisition costs up to 5 times more than customer retention.
-Unfortunately, existing customers may not always deliver the sales that you need.
+Unfortunately, existing customers may not always deliver the sales you need.

 Use remarketing to boost repeat purchases or upsell features to existing B2B customers.
 Here are a few examples of how you can try to increase sales or transactions per customer: